More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 - PRK - Can I wear contact lenses after surgery

 For your PRK eye surgery, Dr. Maloney or Dr. Shamie will begin by using digital Wavefront technology to thoroughly scan and map the surface of your eye.
 PRK surgery takes less than a minute and allows your vision to be corrected with 25 times the precision of earlier diagnostic systems.

 In a PRK procedure, the step of creating a corneal flap with a special laser is omitted.
 Instead, just the outmost layer of cells on the surface of the eye are carefully removed, preparing the entire cornea for the laser surgery.
 The thin layer of epithelial cells which are removed during your procedure will grow back as part of your healing process.
 Healing contact lenses will be used to protect your eyes while they are healing.

 Step Three: Wavefront-Guided Vision Correction

-Using the VISX Star S4 excimer laser, Dr. Maloney performs your laser treatment.
-His expertise with this advanced laser system allows him to perform your surgery rapidly.
+Using the VISX Star S4 excimer laser, Dr. Maloney or Dr. Shamie will perform your laser treatment.
+Their expertise with this advanced laser system allows them to perform your surgery rapidly.
 With PRK, you can expect a slightly longer healing time than with LASIK.
 You should have excellent vision as a result of your surgery in four to seven days.

 Schedule a FREE LASIK Consultation today!
 Find out if you are a candidate by calling or emailing today.

-With custom PRK from Maloney Vision Institute, you can be sure that your eyes are in the best hands possible.
+With custom PRK from Maloney-Shamie Vision Institute, you can be sure that your eyes are in the best hands possible.

 If you have been told that you are not a LASIK candidate, or you just don’t know which procedure you need, please come in for a personal consultation.
 We will use all of our technology to help you decide on the best solution to ensure the best possible outcome for your unique eyes.